github-education-resources/codespaces-project-template-py/README.md

 ```
 This should be enough for Copilot to generate code for you after you press `Enter` (or `Return`).
 If not, use `Ctrl+Enter` to give multiple suggestions, choose one that fits better to the code below.
+Remember, it is possible that copilot will not generate the exact snippet!
+In this case, type or overwrite the suggestion for the code below.
 The generated code should look like this:

 ```html